lindgr3n/heroes-of-vue/docs/tutorial/README.md

 </div>
 ```

-Try typing into the search box,, It will automatically update the list of matching heroes!
+Try typing into the search box, It will automatically update the list of matching heroes!

 Remember we create a `vue-hero-detail` component in the beginning?
 Currently we have setup up a route to it when calling `/hero/:id`.
 The `:id` here is the id of the hero.
 So calling `http://localhost:3000/hero/11` would return `Evan You`.

 But that wont work yet...
 That is something we will fix in [part16](https://heroes-of-vue.netlify.com/tutorial-parts/part16.html) of the tutorial!

-## Route links component
+## Chapter sixteen - A way back

 Currently we don't have any way to link between routes.
-Here we can make use of Vue routers `<router-link>` to move between routes.
+Here we can make use of Vue routers `<router-link>` component to move between routes.

-Remember what we did with the header?
+### Route links component

 The important part of `router-link` is the `to` attribute.
-It says what route we want to route to when clicking the link.
+It says what route we want to go to when clicking the link.

 ```html
 <nav>